centria/advanced-csharp/src/content/exercises.md

 ## The exam

 The exam will be held in Centria's Itslearning platform.
-More information closer to the exam will be published here.
+To access the exam, you have to register to the Open University course from [this page: https://tki.centria.fi/koulutus/software-development-advanced-programming-with-c-2021-2022/7181](https://tki.centria.fi/koulutus/software-development-advanced-programming-with-c-2021-2022/7181).

+The deadline for the exam and to gain credits is 31.7.2022.

+<Note>Registering for the exam closes already 31.5.2022!</Note>